 Maximum capacity and signage for business operator - cafe

-Before the issue of an occupation certificate, a sign must be permanently displayed at the main entry point of the premises in a prominent position which states the operator’s name and 26 as the maximum number of seated persons permitted in the premises as approved under this consent.
+Before the issue of the relevant occupation certificate, a sign must be permanently displayed at the main entry point of the premises in a prominent position which states the operator’s name and 26 as the maximum number of seated persons permitted in the premises as approved under this consent.

 Condition reason: To provide patrons with details of the operator and maximum number of persons permitted on the premises.